Frequently asked questions

 Can you make suggestions for books to purchase to enrich the library’s shelves?

-You can make suggestions for documents to purchase via the website contact form (choose in the list: “suggestions for catalogue acquisitions”) or on site with librarians at the information desk (readers’ book).
+You can make suggestions for documents to purchase via the website contact form or on site with librarians at the information desk (readers’ book).

 Your suggestions will then be studied, as they arrive, according to the library’s documentary policy.
 You’ll receive an answer as soon as possible.